fledge-iot/fledge/docs/building_pipelines.rst

 The data returned from the *attach* command is the status of running that command encoded within a JSON document.

 At this point the debugger is attached and collecting data at each node within the pipeline.
-By default only one reading is retained at each point in the pipeline, this s the last reading seen at that point in the pipeline.
+By default only one reading is retained at each point in the pipeline; this is the last reading seen at that point in the pipeline.

 Buffer
 ######